-The WIS 23 corridor is located in Fond du Lac and Sheboygan Counties in east central Wisconsin.
-The west end of the corridor begins in the city of Fond du Lac and follows through the towns of Empire, Forest, Greenbush, and Plymouth.
+The WIS 23 corridor is located in Fond du Lac and Sheboygan counties in east central Wisconsin.
+The west end of the corridor begins in the city of Fond du Lac and extends east through the towns of Empire, Forest, Greenbush, and Plymouth.
 The east terminus of the corridor is just west of the city of Plymouth.
-The topography along this section of WIS 23 runs through rolling glacial moraines and drumlins.
-WIS 23 also crosses two unique glacial features, the Niagara Escarpment on the far west section of WIS 23, rising 300 feet above the lowlands adjacent to Lake Winnebago, and the uplands of the KMSF-NU in the town of Greenbush, which is an interlobate moraine.
-Elevations range from 800 feet (USGS Datum) near County K in the city of Fond du Lac to 1,170 feet in the KMSF-NU.
+The topography generally consists of rolling glacial moraines and drumlins.
+WIS 23 also crosses two unique glacial features, the Niagara Escarpment on the far west section of WIS 23, rising 300 feet above the lowlands adjacent to Lake Winnebago, and the uplands of the KMSF-NU in the town of Greenbush, which is an interlobate moraine.1 Elevations range from 800 feet (USGS Datum) near County K in the city of Fond du Lac to 1,170 feet in the KMSF-NU.